 How did you start your business?
 What drove your initial passion?

 It was after my South American backpacking trip that I decided to become an herbalist.
-Once those studies were complete, I couldn’t help but utilize what I had learned for beauty, skin, and hair concoctions.
-It was so enjoyable that I decided to learn more about skin and how it works.
+Once I completed those studies , I couldn’t help but utilize what I had learned for beauty, skin, and hair concoctions.
+I enjoyed it so much that I decided to learn more about skin and how it works.
 So I enrolled at the Aveda Institute in New York City to become an esthetician.
 Once I became an esthetician, I worked for many years at top New York spas until I realized that I felt ready to do something on my own.
 I made the leap, and my skin care line was conceived in a humble Brooklyn apartment around 2012.

 What’s the link between skin health and other aspects of health?